JaggedJax/CIO_Scale/README.md

 Java applet for USB scale integration with a web application
 ============================

+NOTE: This repo is no longer maintained since support for Java applets is no longer widely supported.
+The scale connection code is still good and can be used to roll a Java Web Start desktop app though.

 CIO Scale Java applet written by: William S. Wynn (CIO Technologies)

 Thanks to the following for their help and input: